tmcgilchrist/ghuntley/content/notes/leadership.md

 * working toward a v ision stretching your people
 * ability to use your influence
 * people grow toward and with each other

+### assessment
+* do I genuinely care for this person:
+* can I trust thi sperson?
+* is this person giving more then they "have to"?
+* do I feel I can openly communicate with this person?
+* do I know their stengths and weaknesses and how they complement mine?

 ## 3 Production ↔ Results
 This is a relationship that has been strengthened over time based largely on our proven ability to get things done together.
 I am able to influence this person because this individual knows that if he or she signs up to follow me they can expect to partner with me in creating success and that they will have fun doing it.